oweise/k8s-hello/README.md

 ### Ensure correct region for AWS CLI

 You should ensure that you create the resources in the same AWS region as your cluster has been created.
-If you kept the default that is "eu-west-1" (Ireland).
-If you use the Web Console you can choose the region by the "region" selector to the top right.
-If you use the AWS CLI the default region of your client config will be effective.
-You can review it by
+If you kept the default in the cluster definition file then it is "eu-west-1" (Ireland).

+The default region of your client config will be effective.
+You can review it by:

 ```
 aws configure list